Logo

 • Once the dough starts to form, you can knead in the bowl or take it out and gently knead a few times

-• Once the dough is done resting, preheat the oven to 180 degrees C
+• Once dough is done resting, preheat oven to 180°C (350°F).

 • Then repeat the process until you have finished

-• They are nice eaten warm or cold
+• They are nice eaten warm or cold.

 Comments